Both Amtrak locks on the title card.

 Final Thoughts

-Once you know how to do it, securing your belongings and locking your door on Amtrak is easy.
+Once you know how to do it, securing your belongings and locking your door on Amtrak is a straightforward process.
 Whether you enjoy a signature Amtrak steak in the dining car (if available, ask for the butter cake warmed with whipped cream for a real treat!) or step out for a moment, these tips will help you feel at ease.

 Thanks for reading, and happy planning and safe travels!